ElvannAbendroth/oodri-dev/src/content/page/about.md

 ### Personality

-People describ me as driven, crative and adaptable.
+People describe me as driven, creative and adaptable.
 In group situations, I often find myself stepping into a mediator role.
 I believe cooperation and good communication are the heart of success for team projects.

 <!-- I believe cooperation and communication are the heart of a successful team, hence I'm often finding myself naturally stepping into a mediator role.
 I'm also a person with an insatiable drive to improve my knowledge and technical skills.
 I thrive in environments that promote independence and creative problem solving. -->